top of page

 ABOUT

-Gekko Indonesia is an online, student-led branch of Yayasan Gerakan Kepedulian Indonesia (also known as GK), an organization based in Jakarta that aims to break the cycle of poverty.
-Gekko Indonesia’s goal has always been to teach the less fortunate how to fish and not simply give them fish; to help them become autonomous and self-sustaining.
+GEKKO Indonesia was established in early 2020 at the onset of the pandemic.
+At its establishment, GEKKO Indonesia’s goal, and still is, - was to teach the less fortunate how to fish and not simply give them fish; to help them become autonomous and self-sustaining.

-The idea of teaching people the skills necessary to pursue success rather than having them rely on the goodwill of others is something that is central to the GK philosophy.
-Gekko Indonesia’s goal is to teach GK families to become independent and self-sustaining.
+The idea of teaching people the skills necessary to pursue success rather than having them rely on the goodwill of others is something that is central to the GK Indonesia philosophy to which GEKKO adheres to.

-Gekko Indonesia is built on this same idea, which is seen in that it:
+GEKKO Indonesia is built on the same idea, which is seen in that it:

 • Gives adults jobs while jobs are still challenging to come across